Neural Active Learning Meets the Partial Monitoring Framework: Abstract

 \section{Abstract}

 We focus on the online-based active learning (OAL) setting where an agent operates over a stream of observations and trades-off between the costly acquisition of information (labelled observations) and the cost of prediction errors.
 We propose a novel foundation for OAL tasks based on partial monitoring, a theoretical framework specialized in online learning from partially informative actions.
 We show that previously studied binary and multi-class OAL tasks are instances of partial monitoring.
 We expand the real-world potential of OAL by introducing a new class of cost-sensitive OAL tasks.
 We propose \NeuralCBP{}, the first PM strategy that accounts for predictive uncertainty with deep neural networks.
-Our extensive empirical evaluation on open source datasets shows that \NeuralCBP{} is competitive with, and even outperforms state-of-the-art baselines on multiple binary, multi-class and cost-sensitive OAL tasks.
+Our extensive empirical evaluation on open source datasets shows that \NeuralCBP{} has competitive performance against state-of-the-art baselines on multiple binary, multi-class and cost-sensitive OAL tasks.